 To claim this exemption, you can invest the gains for the purchase of property either one year before the sale or 2 years after the sale of your property.
 You can also use the gains in the construction of a property that must be completed within 3 years from the date of sale.

 Only one house property can be purchased or constructed from the capital gains to claim the exemption under Section 54 of Income Tax.
-It is mandatory that the property is situated in India.
+The property must be situated in India.
 The exemption shall not be extended for properties bought or constructed outside India.

 Note: If you sell the new property for which you claim exemption within 3 years of its purchase, the exemption can be taken back.